roxanneypr/mini-projects/mini-project-2/README.md

 # Library Management System

 ## Overview
-A java program for a terminal-based management system.
+A java program for a terminal-based library management system.
 This allows the user to manage a library using the the following functionalities:
-1. Add a book
+1. Add a book - allows a user to add a book in the library
-2. Remove a book
+2. Remove a book - allows a user to remove a book from the library
-3. Search for a book
+3. Search for a book - allows a user to search for a specific book in the library
-4. View all books
+4. View all books - allows a user to view all books stored in the library

 ## About